 If you wish to know how much you will be charged for your journey, you can find single fares here.
 If you use your Oyster Pay As You Go for a number of journeys, the fare you will pay will be capped below the Daily Travelcard rate.
 For daily price capping information see here.

-It is also important to note that Contactless card acceptance has recently been introduced on three routes where Oyster is not, and will not be valid.
-These routes are: the Crossrail route from Iver to Reading; Brookmans Park to Welwyn Garden City and St Albans City to Luton Parkway.
+Contactless card acceptance has recently been introduced on three routes where Oyster is not.
+These include the Elizabeth line from Iver to Reading; Brookmans Park to Welwyn Garden City and St Albans City to Luton Parkway.
 This is signified by an orange Contactless card reader.

 You can purchase an extension ticket to your Travelcard, Oyster 60+ (valid after 9am) or Freedom Pass from ticket offices or Southern Railway or London Underground, London Overground and TfL Rail ticket machines if you want to travel outside the area that you existing ticket covers.
 This will be cheaper than buying an ordinary ticket between the last station covered by your Travelcard, Oyster 60+ or Freedom Pass and your destination.